Salween River: Expansion of empires

 Martaban (now Mottama) in the Salween Delta was a major trading port on the Maritime Silk Road as early as 200 BCE.
-By the 6th century CE, the Thaton Kingdom (one of the early Mon kingdoms) ruled the Salween Delta and surrounding coasts from the capital of Thaton.
+By the 6th century CE, the Thaton kingdom (one of the early Mon kingdoms) ruled the Salween Delta and surrounding coasts from the capital of Thaton.
 From 738–902 CE, the kingdom of Nanzhao controlled Yunnan and parts of northern Burma, with the Salween forming its southwestern boundary with the Burmese Pyu city-states.
 Tang China had several overland trade routes with Burma via Nanzhao, which it was allied with at times.
-One route started from Yinsheng (around present-day Jingdong, Yunnan) and headed west then south along the Salween River, reaching the Indian Ocean at Martaban.
+One route started from Yinsheng (around present-day Jingdong, Yunnan) and headed west, then south along the Salween River, reaching the Indian Ocean at Martaban.
 Another crossed the Salween around present day Baoshan, heading west towards India.

-In the 1060s King Anawrahta expanded the boundaries of the Pagan Kingdom (First Burmese Empire) from its origins in the Irrawaddy valley, conquering Thaton and the other Mon kingdoms in the Salween delta.
-In the late 1100s King Narapatisithu (Sithu II) conquered most of the Shan States, extending Burmese rule to the western bank of the Salween river from the delta as far north as Yunnan.
+In the 1060s, King Anawrahta expanded the boundaries of the Pagan kingdom (First Burmese Empire) from its origins in the Irrawaddy valley, conquering Thaton and the other Mon kingdoms in the Salween delta.
+In the late 1100s, King Narapatisithu (Sithu II) conquered most of the Shan States, extending Burmese rule to the western bank of the Salween river from the delta as far north as Yunnan.
 For almost 500 years, the lower Salween defined the frontier between Burma and the Ayutthaya Kingdom (Siam).

-In the late 1200s, the Pagan Kingdom collapsed after invasions of the Mongol Empire.
-The Mongols had also conquered the Dali Kingdom (Nanzhao's successor).
+In the late 1200s, the Pagan kingdom collapsed after invasions of the Mongol Empire.
+The Mongols had also conquered the Dali kingdom (Nanzhao's successor).
 In 1287 the Hanthawaddy kingdom emerged in the Salween and Irrawaddy deltas.
 Martaban served as the Hanthawaddy capital between 1287 and 1364.
 Along the mountainous middle reaches of the Salween River, former Shan vassal states regained their independence.
 Starting around 1380, Ming China annexed Yunnan and conquered some of the eastern Shan states.
-From 1436-49, Chinese armies crossed the Salween to wage the Luchuan–Pingmian campaigns against the Shan state of Mong Mao.
+From 1436-49, Chinese armies crossed the Salween to wage the Luchuan–Pingmian campaigns against the Shan state of Möng Mao.
 These wars were an expensive failure for the Ming, and triggered tribal uprisings that fragmented Chinese power in the region.

 The Toungoo dynasty emerged in Burma during the 1500s, conquering much of Southeast Asia by 1565 to create the First Toungoo Empire (Second Burmese Empire).
 King Tabinshwehti captured and destroyed Martaban in 1541.
 Under the subsequent rule of Bayinnaung, an 800,000-strong army crossed the Salween in 1548 and invaded Siam.
-This was the first time Burmese rule had been extended east of the Salween river.
+This was the first time Burmese rule had been extended east of the Salween River.
 Subsequently, Bayinnaung moved north up the Salween, subjugating all the independent Shan states by 1557.
 These victories were enabled in part by the acquisition of firearms from Dutch and Portuguese traders who first reached these coasts around 1511.
 European mercenaries also fought in some of these battles.
-At Martaban the Portuguese established a trading post, one of the first European settlements in the area.
+At Martaban, the Portuguese established a trading post, one of the first European settlements in the area.